Central sleep apnea is a sleep disorder in which breathing stops over and over during sleep.

 - Problems that affect the brainstem, including brain infection, stroke, or conditions of the cervical spine (neck)

 If the apnea is not associated with another disease, it is called idiopathic central sleep apnea.

 Central sleep apnea is not the same as obstructive sleep apnea.
 With obstructive sleep apnea, breathing stops and starts because the airway is narrowed or blocked.
-But a person can have both conditions, such as with a medical problem called obesity hypoventilation syndrome.
+Central sleep apnea and obstructive sleep apnea can be present in the same person.

 People with central sleep apnea have episodes of disrupted breathing during sleep.

 Other symptoms may occur if the apnea is due to a problem with the nervous system.
 Symptoms depend on the parts of the nervous system that are affected, and may include:

 - Voice changes

 - Weakness or numbness throughout the body

 The health care provider will perform a physical exam.
 Tests will be done to diagnose an underlying medical condition.
 A sleep study (polysomnography) can confirm sleep apnea.

 Treating the condition that is causing central sleep apnea can help manage symptoms.
 For example, if central sleep apnea is due to heart failure, the goal is to treat the heart failure itself.